 Here are the main things to be aware of if you are applying for a job with the NHS from overseas.

-A new points-based system for assessing immigration applications for the UK was introduced in February 2008.
+A points-based system is the UK's immigration system for managing applications by individuals from outside the European Economic Area (EEA) and Switzerland wishing to work, train or study in the UK.
 This system simplifies routes to employment and education in the UK to five tiers.
 If you come from outside the EEA, you need to gain points to qualify for a specific tier before you can apply to work in the UK.
 The number of points required varies for each tier but reflect the applicants' qualifications, experience, age, previous earnings and language competence.

 Tier 4: students.
 UK education providers will act as the sponsor for students from outside the UK or EEA.
 If accepted for study you will be issued with a Confirmation of Acceptance for Studies (CAS).
 All students will need a visa to enter the UK, which also allows you to work part time during term time and full time during vacations.

 Tier 5: temporary workers and youth mobility.
-The temporary workers part of tier 5 allows NHS organisations to employ you if you are in the UK from outside the EEA for up to 24 months as part of a government-authorised exchange programme.
-The youth mobility part replaces the working holidaymaker visa.
+The temporary worker category of tier 5 allows NHS organisations to employ you if you are from outside the EEA for up to 24 months as part of a government-authorised exchange programme.
+The youth mobility category of tier 5 replaces the working holidaymaker visa.
 If your country is part of the Youth Mobility Scheme (YMS), they can act as sponsors to issue you with a Certificate of Sponsorship.